 Connecting your whole team to start the day is still an important part of productivity.
 There are times when you need to fire off a quick message and receive a response without clogging up your email.
 Here are some of the most popular remote tools for this daily communication.

 To start with, Slack is an incredibly popular chat room system.
 It is often used even when people are all together in an open-plan office.
 Instead of searching through your inbox for conversations, topics can be organized into “channels.”

-For example, there’s usually a general channel for the whole staff, then smaller ones for break off teams, or management.
-They can be set to public or private, and people in your Slack can join or leave those channels as necessary.
+For example, there’s usually a general channel for the whole staff, then smaller ones for individual teams, or even one-on-one conversations.
+Channels can be set to public or private, and people in your Slack can join or leave those channels as necessary.
 It’s a great tool for organizing who needs to be discussing what.

 This note-taking system is probably amongst the most popular out there, and not just for business.
 Evernote is nothing if not versatile.
 After spending a little time learning the interface, you can tag and file all the many types of notes you need to make them readily searchable, then separate them into folders.
 Premium subscribers can scan or photograph paper notes to Evernote, and store them in the cloud.
 It can even read and transcribe some writing.